Hunv/can2mqtt/README.md

 ## Start can2mqtt:
 Minimum parameter: `./can2mqtt_core --Daemon:MqttServer="192.168.0.192"`

-All parameter: `./can2mqtt_core --Daemon:Name="Can2MqttSE" --Daemon:CanServer="192.168.0.192" --Daemon:CanServerPort=28700 --Daemon:MqttServer="192.168.0.192" --Daemon:MqttClientId="Can2Mqtt" --Daemon:MqttTopic="Heating" --Daemon:MqttTranslator="StiebelEltron" --Daemon:CanForwardWrite=true --Daemon:CanForwardRead=false --Daemon:CanForwardResponse=true`
+All parameter: `./can2mqtt_core --Daemon:Name="Can2MqttSE" --Daemon:CanServer="192.168.0.192" --Daemon:CanServerPort=28700 --Daemon:MqttServer="192.168.0.192" --Daemon:MqttClientId="Can2Mqtt" --Daemon:MqttTopic="Heating" --Daemon:MqttTranslator="StiebelEltron" --Daemon:CanForwardWrite=true --Daemon:CanForwardRead=false --Daemon:CanForwardResponse=true --Daemon:CanlogserverPath="/home/pi/can-utils/" --Daemon:CanlogserverSocket="slcan0"`

 ### Startup Parameters:
 `--Daemon:Name="Can2MqttSE"`

 Define the name of your Daemon.
 Default: Can2Mqtt

 `--Daemon:CanServer="192.168.0.192" `

 This is the address where your canlogserver is running.
 Default: 127.0.0.1

 `--Daemon:CanServerPort=28700 `

 This is the port of the canlogserver.
 Default: 28700

 `--Daemon:MqttServer="192.168.0.192" `

 This is the address of the MQTT Broker.

 `--Daemon:MqttClientId="Can2Mqtt" `

 This is the clientId of the MQTT Client.
 Choose any name you like.
 Default: Can2Mqtt

 `--Daemon:MqttTopic="Heating" `

 This is the MQTT Root Topic of all MQTT message.
 Default: Can2Mqtt

 `--Daemon:MqttTranslator="StiebelEltron"`

 For some CAN Bus Clients are translators to translate the CAN Messages into a readable value and publish them via MQTT including the correct topic.
 Leave empty to publish every CAN frame without any further handling.
 Implemented translators right now: StiebelEltron

 `--Daemon:CanForwardWrite=true`

 Should CAN frames of type "Write" be forwarded to MQTT?
 Default: true

 `--Daemon:CanForwardRead=false`

 Should CAN frames of type "Read" be forwarded to MQTT?
 Default: false

 `--Daemon:CanForwardResponse=true`

 Should CAN frames of type "Response" be forwarded to MQTT?
 Default: true

+`--Daemon:CanlogserverPath="/home/pi/can-utils/"`

+The directory where the canlogserver application is located.
+Ignore parameter if you start canlogserver manually.
+Default: null

+`--Daemon:CanlogserverSocket="slcan0"`

+the port name of the socket of the emulated can network adapter.
+Ignore parameter if you start canlogserver manually.
+Default: null